wso2/k8s-api-operator/scenarios/scenario-2/README.md

-## Scenario 2 - Deploy Pet-store service as a managed API in k8s cluster
+## Scenario 2 - Deploy pet store service as a managed API in k8s cluster

 - This scenario describes how to deploy the petstore service(https://petstore.swagger.io/v2) on a kubernetes cluster as a managed API.

  ***Important:***